Fort Scott National Historic Site

 Fort Scott was established in 1842.
-Named for General Winfield Scott, the fort was part of a line of forts on the Indian frontier.
+Named for General Winfield Scott, the fort was part of a line of forts in what was then called Indian Country.
 Established as part of a boundary between the settlers and the Plains Indians, the fort became the basis for a large community.
-The fort served as a town after it was abandoned by the army in 1853 and became a contested town between Jayhawkers and Border Ruffians during the Bleeding Kansas era.
+The fort served as a town after it was abandoned by the army in 1853 and was contested by the Jayhawkers and Border Ruffians during the Bleeding Kansas era.
 At the start of the Civil War, the town was reoccupied by the Union Army to prevent Confederate forces from marching north into Kansas and Missouri.

 Fort Scott includes twenty buildings that visitors can tour